 The Group continues to operate in an environment with increased competition from innovations and inventions in financial technological development companies that have aggressively edged the Banking space and disrupting traditional banking.
-The Bank however took up this challenge positively through strategic partnership with the telecommunication companies to afford convenience to customers leading to financial inclusion which is working well for the Bank.
+The Bank however took up this challenge positively through strategic partnerships with the telecommunication companies to afford convenience to customers leading to financial inclusion which is working well for the Bank.
 Regulatory requirements has also increased the cost of compliance coupled with cyber crime risk both locally and internationally.

-During the year, the Group's balance sheet grew by 12% from 2020 mainly on account of growth in Liquid Assets of 56% funded by a 15% growth in deposits and shareholders' funds of 4%.
-The Group realized a return on asset of 1% (2020:(-0.24%), Return of equity 4% (2020: (1.72%) and the cost to income ratio of 87% (2020: 74%)
+During the year, the Group's balance sheet growth was flat.
+The Group realized a return on asset of -0.01% (2021:(0.5%), Return of equity -0.05% (2021:4%) and the cost to income ratio of 104% (2021: 87%).